 Moving to a context-based security approach requires in-depth understanding of people and devices.

 How do you build your trust model around people and devices as opposed to networks?
 In a blog post, Max Saltonsall, technical director in the office of the CTO at Google, described some of the best practices.
 For one, to move from a “privileged” corporate network (with a VPN at its core) to a zero-trust one, the company has to know both its people and its devices.
+Using a VPN to stream Netflix isn’t illegal.
+The streaming service may not like it, but there’s no law forbidding you from doing this.

 “Without a reliable, up-to-date set of data about the people and the machines, we can’t make good decisions about access,” he wrote.